Wyaralong Dam: Location and features

 The Wyaralong Dam was completed prior to the 2010–2011 Queensland floods.
 On January 11, during the flood period, the Mayors of both Logan City and Scenic Rim said they believed that Logan had been spared a great deal of flood damage because of the dam.

-The concrete dam structure is 48 m high and 463.60 m long.
-The dam wall is constructed from a medium cementitious mix roller compacted concrete, which is a zero-slump concrete that is placed in 300mm thick lifts and compacted with vibratory compactors.
-The foundation is a sub horizontal dipping blocky sandstone.
-The dam is built with a 130 m wide uncontrolled central primary spillway and an uncontrolled left bank secondary spillway which commences discharging at the 1:100 year flood level.
+The concrete dam structure is 48 m high and 490 m long.
+(Note: Measurements differ, depending on source.
+ANCOLD states 490 m; while SEQ Water states 463.6 m.)
+The dam wall is constructed from a medium cementitious mix roller compacted concrete, which is a zero-slump concrete that is placed in 300 mm lifts and compacted with vibratory compactors.
+The foundation is a sub-horizontal dipping blocky sandstone.
+The dam is built with a 130 m un-gated uncontrolled central primary spillway and an uncontrolled left bank secondary spillway which commences discharging at the 1:100 year flood level.
 The dam cross section is rather squat in order to provide sufficient resistance against potential sliding along foundation bedding planes.
-The 218300 e3m3 dam wall holds back the 103000 ML reservoir when at full capacity.
+The 218300 e3m3 dam wall holds back the reservoir that has a maximum capacity of 103000 ML when full.
 From a catchment area of 546 km2 that includes much of the western portion of the McPherson Range, the dam creates a reservoir with a surface area of 1230 ha.
 Teviot Brook and the surrounding land is a recognised Aboriginal Pathway with significant cultural heritage values.

-The dam is managed by SEQ Water as part of a water security project in the South East Queensland region, known as the South East Queensland Water Grid.
+The dam is managed by SEQ Water as part of the SEQ Water Grid, a water security project.
 The outlet is on the right bank and is capable of abstracting water from any level of the reservoir by the use of baulks.
 The outlet includes an innovative and operationally complex bidirectional fish lift, which uses a single hopper to transport fish in both upstream and downstream directions.